Empirical-org-Archive/Quill-Grammar/README.md

 * `/play/partner-pf` - Play the 3 selected Partner Stories.
 * `/` - Will let you iterate over all rule questions.

+### Module URLs

+#### Sentence Writing

+The module url for sentence writing is `/play/sw?uid&student`.
+It is assumed that LMS will add a `uid` parameter identifying the id of the sentence writing activity in Quill Grammar.
+The LMS may also pass a `student` parameter to identify the student.

 Firebase Data
 =============